-The Ministry of Finance and National Planning has released its latest monthly financial summary report on Economic indicators for the month of July 2011, based on its 'At a Glance Report'.
+The Ministry of Finance and National Planning has released its latest publications on the Government of Tonga's Monthly Finance Report for the Month of August 2011.

 In this report, it provides an overview of the Government's budget performance on a monthly basis, with the purpose of improving the transparency of the budget execution and promote good governance.

 This August Report is the second report for the Financial Year 2011/2012.

 According to the Report: some key budget highlights:

 - - The global economy is entering a dangerous zone as double-dip recession is imminent.
 Thi global situation has amplified the fear of a negative impact on the government revenue generation.